NOLAI/libpep/README.md

 We offer APIs at different abstraction levels.

-0. The `arithmetic` module offers the basic arithmetic operations on scalars and group elements, the `elgamal` module offers the ElGamal encryption and decryption operations and the `zkps` module offers basic zero knowledge proofs and signature operations.
+0. The `arithmetic` module (internal API) offers the basic arithmetic operations on scalars and group elements, the `elgamal` module offers the ElGamal encryption and decryption operations and the `zkps` module offers basic zero knowledge proofs and signature operations.
 1. The `primitives` module implements the basic PEP operations such as `rekey`, `reshuffle`, and `rerandomize`, and the `proved` module offers the same operations with zero knowledge proofs.
 2. The `high_level` and `high_level_proved` modules offer a more user-friendly API with many high level data types such as `Pseudonyms` and `DataPoints`.
 3. The `distributed` and `distributed_proved` modules additionally provides a high-level API for distributed scenarios, where multiple servers are involved in the rekeying and reshuffling operations and keys are derived from multiple master keys.